 BPK 141 Theory of Exercise Program Design - B-Sci - online delivery through CODE only; effective September 2017

 - An introduction to the anatomical, physiological and biomechanical knowledge required to develop effective training regimes and implementation of this knowledge in exercise program design.
+Behavioural Neuroscience, Biomedical Physiology, and Kinesiology honours, majors and minor students may not receive credit for BPK 141.
 Students with credit for KIN 143 or BPK 143 may not take this course for further credit.

 BPK 142 Introduction to Kinesiology - B-Sci